varnishcache/varnish-cache/doc/sphinx/reference/varnishncsa.rst

 	         Remote logname (always '-')

 	      %m
-	         Request method
+	         Request method.
+Defaults to '-' if not known.

 	      %q
 	         The query string, if no query string exists, an empty string.

 	      %{X}o
 	         The contents of response header line X.

 	      %r
-	         The first line of the request
+	         The first line of the request.
+Synthesized from other fields, so it may not be the request verbatim.

 	      %s
 	         Status sent to the client